r4yan2/emuparadise-dl/README.md

 Q: Is this a scraper?

-A: NO, it is a TUI search engine for roms, all the content is hosted on the sites, so you sould support the backend you are using
+A: NO, it is a TUI search engine for roms (actually the search function is called on the backend), all the content is hosted on the sites, so you sould support the backend you are using

 Q: The name sounds familiar...